Bend light and color with prism photography.

 “Use a prism that’s long enough that you don’t get your own fingers in the shot,” says Hurd.
 Remember, the prism must be big enough that its edges aren’t in the frame.

 Triangular prisms aren’t the only things that create rainbow light, though.
-Anything that refracts light can potentially be a tool for filling a scene with colour.
-Plastic water bottles are cheap and easy to come by and ordinary panes of glass or bits of clear plastic can also scatter light to make a rainbow.
+Anything that refracts light can potentially be a tool for filling a scene with color.
+Plastic water bottles are cheap and easy to come by, and ordinary panes of glass or bits of clear plastic can also scatter light to make a rainbow.

 “You can put virtually anything in front of the camera to create some kind of effect,” says DeFranco.
 “If you place the bottom of your smartphone on the bottom of your lens you can create a cool little reflection effect,” says DeFranco.